gosub-io/engine_v2/README.md

 - [ ] allow user to retrieve info from the node from its element data (like node_id, doc_handle)
 - [ ] allow user to modify node data from document element (don't know it this is needed / feasable)
 - [ ] add document task queue (optional for now)
+- [ ] Allow callers to update attributes in nodes in an efficient way